Registered Psychodynamic Psychotherapist, Talk Touch Move

-Trevor Birrell is Guidance counsellor, co-operative education and English teacher at Rick Hansen Secondary School in Mississauga
+Trevor Birrell is a Registered Psychodynamic Psychotherapist at Talk Touch Move.
+This interview was conducted when he was a Guidance counsellor, co-operative education and English teacher at Rick Hansen Secondary School in Mississauga.

 What have you done since graduating from Ryerson Journalism?

 I was a drama/movement educator and events facilitator for the Toronto District School Board before attending OISE/UT for my B.Ed. and accepting a teaching position in the Peel District School Board.
 Currently, I am a diploma of psychotherapy candidate at the Ontario Psychotherapy and Counselling Program in Toronto.